 In closing, I share with you the words of Martin Luther King, Jr., from his “Letter from Birmingham Jail”: “We will have to repent in this generation not merely for the hateful words and actions of the bad people but for the appalling silence of the good people.”
 These words have led us to ask an important question: What can well-meaning allies and bystanders do to disarm and dismantle microaggressions they observe?

-Our research team at Teachers College, Columbia University, has begun to study and develop antibias education and training strategies called microinterventions.
+Our research team at Teachers College, Columbia University, has been studying and developing antibias education and training strategies called microinterventions.
 These are the everyday antibias actions that can be taken by targets, parents, significant others, allies and well-intentioned bystanders to counteract, challenge, diminish or neutralize individual and systemic expressions of prejudice, bigotry and discrimination.